-Answer: Before the Israelites entered Canaan, the Promised Land, God commanded Moses, “Send men to spy out the land of Canaan, which I am giving to the children of Israel; from each tribe of their fathers you shall send a man, every one a leader among them” (Numbers 13:2, ESV).
-By sending these twelve men into Canaan on a reconnaissance mission, Moses was obeying the Lord.
+Before the Israelites entered Canaan, the Promised Land, they approached Moses with a desire to “send men ahead to spy out the land for us and bring back a report about the route we are to take and the towns we will come to” (Deuteronomy 1:22).
+Moses approved of the idea (verse 23), and God confirmed that this was His will, telling Moses, “Send men to spy out the land of Canaan, which I am giving to the children of Israel; from each tribe of their fathers you shall send a man, every one a leader among them” (Numbers 13:2, ESV).
+By sending these twelve men into Canaan on a reconnaissance mission, Moses had obviously sought direction from the Lord and was obeying the divine leading.

 Moses, in his capacity as a military leader, sought to accomplish several goals in sending the twelve spies into Canaan.
 He asked the spies to gather intel about the following: